DjangoGirls/tutorial/en/python_introduction/README.md

 How are you?
 ```

-That was easy!
+Note: if it didn't work, don't panic!
+The output will help you to figure why:
+- If you get a `NameError`, that probably means you typed something wrong, so you should check that you used the same name when creating the function with `def hi():` and when calling it with `hi()`.
+- If you get an `IndentationError`, check that both of the `print` lines have the same whitespace at the start of a line: python wants all the code inside the function to be neatly aligned.
+- If there's no output at all, check that the last `hi()` *isn't* indented - if it is, that line will become part of the function too, and it will never get run.

 Let's build our first function with parameters.
 We will use the previous example – a function that says 'hi' to the person running it – with a name:

 {% filename %}python_intro.py{% endfilename %}
 ```python